-Lemon/lime and club sodas work together to create a satisfying and harmoniously simple cocktail.
+Lemon-lime soda and club soda work together with vodka to create a satisfying and harmoniously simple cocktail.

 When introduced to the Vodka Press, I was immediately struck by its use of two different types of soda.
 I must’ve been living in a pineapple under the sea for never having come across a drink like this before.
 As simple as the concept is, this was the first time I experienced it.
 In fact, I had never experienced so much fizz flying up my nose until I took my first sip.
 The Vodka Press was the bubbliest beverage I had ever imbibed.